quixio/quix-docs/docs/platform/ingest-data.md

-# How to connect to Quix
+# How to ingest data into Quix

-There are various ways to connect your data and services to Quix.
+There are various ways to ingest data into Quix, as well as write data out from Quix to external products and services.
 The main methods are listed here:

 1. Using a prebuilt connector
-2. Polling
+2. Read data from a CSV file
-3. Inbound webhooks
+3. Polling
-4. HTTP API
+4. Inbound webhooks
-5. Websockets
+5. HTTP API
-6. Push data into Quix Platform using Quix Streams
+6. Websockets
-7. Read data from a CSV file
+7. Push data into Quix Platform using Quix Streams

 The particular method you use depends on the nature of the service you're trying to interface with Quix.
 Each of these methods is described briefly in the following sections.